Liquid-crystal display: General characteristics

 Most color LCD systems use the same technique, with color filters used to generate red, green, and blue subpixels.
-The LCD color filters are made with a photolithography process on large glass sheets that are later glued with other glass sheets containing a TFT array, spacers and liquid crystal, creating several color LCDs that are then cut from one another and laminated with polarizer sheets.
-Red, green, blue and black photoresists (resists) are used.
+The LCD color filters are made with a photolithography process on large glass sheets that are later glued with other glass sheets containing a thin-film transistor (TFT) array, spacers and liquid crystal, creating several color LCDs that are then cut from one another and laminated with polarizer sheets.
+Red, green, blue and black colored photoresists (resists) are used to create color filters.
 All resists contain a finely ground powdered pigment, with particles being just 40 nanometers across.
 The black resist is the first to be applied; this will create a black grid (known in the industry as a black matrix) that will separate red, green and blue subpixels from one another, increasing contrast ratios and preventing light from leaking from one subpixel onto other surrounding subpixels.
 After the black resist has been dried in an oven and exposed to UV light through a photomask, the unexposed areas are washed away, creating a black grid.
 Then the same process is repeated with the remaining resists.
 This fills the holes in the black grid with their corresponding colored resists.
+Black matrices made in the 1980s and 1990s when most color LCD production was for laptop computers, are made of Chromium due to its high opacity, but due to environmental concerns, manufacturers shifted to black colored photoresist with carbon pigment as the black matrix material.
 Another color-generation method used in early color PDAs and some calculators was done by varying the voltage in a Super-twisted nematic LCD, where the variable twist between tighter-spaced plates causes a varying double refraction birefringence, thus changing the hue.
 They were typically restricted to 3 colors per pixel: orange, green, and blue.